OpenPecha/Monolingual-Bo-data/README.md

 The dataset is publicly accessible, allowing for easy download and use.

-### Prerequisites
-Ensure you have the AWS CLI installed and configured with the necessary access permissions to the S3 bucket.

 ### Downloading Files from a Specific Quality Class

 - **Class A (Highest Quality):**